-- (D 1 hr) During an event, three suicide bombers are strategically pre-positioned inside the stadium with IEDs on their bodies. - (D+1-3 min) The first suicide bomber detonates his IED followed by the other two within a 3 min time frame.
-Occupants of the stadium not immediately affected by the blasts, attempt to evacuate resulting in further casualties. - (D+4 min) Occupants evacuating the stadium move toward one of several general locations outside the stadium.
-A portion of the occupants will remain in the immediate area, clogging ingress for emergency responders. - Some will head toward public transportation. - Others will head toward parking lots to retrieve their vehicles and depart the area. - Occupants will be in various states of physical and mental condition ranging from incapacitated to fully mobile with mental states to include shock and panic.
+- (D 1 hr.)
+During an event, three suicide bombers are strategically pre-positioned inside the stadium with IEDs on their bodies. - (D+1-3 min.)
+The first suicide bomber detonates his IED followed by the other two within a threeminute time frame.
+Occupants of the stadium who are not immediately affected by the blasts attempt to evacuate resulting in further casualties. - (D+4 min.)
+Occupants evacuating the stadium move toward one of several general locations outside the stadium.
+A portion of the occupants will remain in the immediate area, clogging ingress for emergency responders.

+Some will head toward public transportation.